Laura Freele Osborn

-Laura A. Freele Osborn (1866–1955) was a suffragist, campaigner for school reform, and long-serving member of the School Board for Detroit Public Schools in Detroit, Michigan during the early half of the 20th century.
+Laura Freele Osborn (1866–1955) was an American suffragist, campaigner for school reform, and long-serving member of the School Board for Detroit Public Schools in Detroit, Michigan.
+Active during the first half of the 20th century, she was the first woman elected to citywide office in Detroit and served on the school board for 38 years.

-Early life and education
+Early life

-She was born and raised in Huntington, Indiana.
+Osborn was born and raised in Huntington, Indiana, where she worked as a schoolteacher until her marriage in 1891 to Francis C. Osborn, a Detroit businessman and inventor.

 Career

-Laura F. Osborn was a prominent advocate of non-partisan school boards in Michigan, including contribution to legislation passed in 1913 and later lobbying then Governor Woodbridge N. Ferris to support this reform.
+Osborn was a prominent advocate of non-partisan school boards in Michigan.
+She contributed to legislation passed in 1913 to that effect and later lobbied then-Governor Woodbridge N. Ferris to support further reform.

-She was first elected to the Detroit School Board in 1917, campaigning on a platform of reform.
-She was the first woman elected to citywide office in Detroit.
-She served on the school board for 38 years, until her death in 1955.
-During that time she was selected as board president seven times.
-Osborn also played a role in developing Wayne State University in the mid-1930s.
+She was first elected to the Detroit School Board in 1917, campaigning on a platform of reform, and became the first woman elected to citywide office in Detroit.
+She served on the board for 38 years until her death in 1955, during which time she was elected board president on seven occasions.
+Osborn also contributed to the development of Wayne State University in the mid-1930s.

-She is also credited with having mobilized women into the cause of school reform and temperance, and also to have "broken the prejudice against women officeholders in Detroit".
-She also ran unsuccessfully for Detroit City Council two times.
+She is also credited with mobilising women into the causes of school reform and temperance, and with having "broken the prejudice against women officeholders in Detroit".
+She ran unsuccessfully for Detroit City Council on two occasions.

-Personal life

-She taught school in Huntington until her marriage in 1891 to Francis C. Osborn, a Detroit businessman and inventor.